krruzic/blog/content/about.md

 In my spare time I'm working on a yet-to-be-released FOSS federated forum platform, and various Nintendo Switch homebrew development projects.
 I'm a huge fan of self hosting and I run, administrate and configure various cloud applications for my personal needs.
-I believe the future of computing and the internet depend on emerging decentralized technologies like anonymous cryptocurrencies (shoutout to TurtleCoin), federated social media and uncensorable storage solutions.
+I believe the future of computing and the internet depend on emerging decentralized technologies like anonymous cryptocurrencies (shoutout to toiletcoin), federated social media and uncensorable storage solutions.
 I do everything I can to empower these platforms, if you're savvy you may have seen me a few places :)

 I'm aspiring to be a bit of a blogger, I write about my programming experience and really anything to do with computers